 - As an employer, whether the insurance you provide your employees meets the coverage requirements and whether that insurance coverage is affordable for your employees

 - Failure to provide timely notice of an eligibility decision

-If you’re an employer who recently received notification that one of your employees was found eligible for a tax credit, you may fill out an Employer Request for Hearing Form.
-The hearing will be held with you and the employee, and adjudicated by the Washington Health Benefit Exchange Presiding Officer.
+If you’re an employer who recently received notification that one of your employees was found eligible for a tax credit, you can fill out a hearing request form below.
+The hearing will be held with you and the employee, and adjudicated by the Presiding Officer.
+Get answers about the employer appeals process.

 You have 90 days from the date on your letter to request an appeal or you may lose your right to a hearing.
 The hearing will be held on the phone, so you don’t have to attend in person.
 You have the right to bring documents and witnesses that support your position.
 You may also ask someone to represent you during the appeal, although it isn’t required.
 Your representative can be an attorney, relative, or friend.

 The quickest way to ask for a hearing is to fill out an Appeal Request Form: